-March 18, 2011-There are no passage concerns at current flows and reservoir elevation.
+March 18, 2011 - There are no passage concerns at current flows and reservoir elevation.
 Temperature data was retrieved from HOBO data logger Eco_06.

-July 7, 2011-There are no passage concerns at current flows and reservoir level; DDZ is inundated and LARL appears close to full pool elevation.
-Taite Ck is too high to electrofish, retrieve data logger or complete x-section.
+July 7, 2011 - There are no passage concerns at current flows and reservoir level; DDZ is inundated and LARL appears close to full pool elevation.
+Taite Creek is too high to electrofish, retrieve data logger or complete cross-section.

-September 13, 2011-There are no concerns with fish passage at current stream flows and reservoir elevation; KO observed to be spawning u/s of x-section and DDZ.
+September 13, 2011 - There are no concerns with fish passage at current stream flows and reservoir elevation; KO observed to be spawning u/s of cross-section and DDZ.
 Taite Creek has a well-defined main stem.
 The HOBO data logger rock was located with tag and epoxy still intact; however, the logger was gone.
-A new data logger (#6871_Taite) was installed along the left bank side channel u/s of the x-section and d/s of the debris jam.
+A new data logger (#6871_Taite) was installed along the left bank side channel u/s of the cross-section and downstream of the debris jam.